GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Introduction

 \section{Introduction}

-Action recognition has a wide range of applications in diverse fields such as human-computer interaction, performance assessment in athletics, virtual reality, and video monitoring~\cite{liu2019rgb}.
-In comparison to video-based action recognition, skeleton-based action recognition (SAR) exhibits better robustness to the variety of light conditions and its efficiency in computation and storage~\cite{chen2021channel,shi2019two} while preserving data privacy.
-Skeleton data can be obtained either by localization of 2D/3D human joints using the depth camera~\cite{liu2019rgb} or pose estimation algorithms from the videos~\cite{cao2017realtime}.
+Action recognition has a wide range of applications in diverse fields such as human-computer interaction, performance assessment in athletics, virtual reality, and video monitoring~\citep{wang2026deep}.
+Compared to video-based action recognition, skeleton-based action recognition (SAR) exhibits stronger robustness to varying lighting conditions, improved efficiency in computation and storage~\citep{chen2021channel}, and better preservation of data privacy.
+Skeleton data can be obtained either by localization of 2D/3D human joints using depth cameras~\citep{wang2026deep} or pose estimation algorithms from videos~\citep{lal2025stride}.

-Despite extensive literature devoted to SAR, the challenge still remains open.
-The key step towards accurate SAR models lies in designing an effective spatio-temporal representation of the skeleton sequence.
-Previously, Recurrent Neural Networks (RNNs) were commonly used due to their strength in capturing temporal dynamics.
-The advent of Spatial Temporal Graph Convolutional Networks (STGCN) has shifted the focus towards Graph Convolutional Networks (GCNs), which incorporate both spatial graph convolution and temporal convolution.
-The majority of subsequent GCN-based approaches~\cite{chen2021channel,shi2020skeleton,cheng2020skeleton,cheng2020decoupling,song2020stronger,zhou2022hypergraph}, following the STGCN framework, focus on the improvement of the spatial graph convolution, with minimal emphasis on improving temporal modules.
-These methods utilize 1-D temporal convolution operation to capture temporal features.
-However, whether convolution operation is most effective for capturing temporal dynamics is in question.
+Despite extensive research in SAR, designing effective spatio-temporal representations of skeleton sequences remains a key challenge.
+Previously, Recurrent Neural Networks (RNNs) were commonly used due to their ability to capture temporal dynamics.
+The advent of Spatial-Temporal Graph Convolutional Networks (STGCNs)~\citep{yan2018spatial} has shifted the focus towards Graph Convolutional Networks (GCNs), which incorporate both spatial graph convolution and temporal convolution.
+The majority of subsequent GCN-based approaches~\citep{chen2021channel,shi2020skeleton,cheng2020skeleton}, following the STGCN framework, focus on the improvement of the spatial graph convolution, with limited attention to temporal modules.
+These methods utilize 1-D temporal convolution operations to capture temporal features.
+However, whether temporal convolution is the most effective approach for modeling complex temporal dynamics remains an open question.